Bring Me to Life: Composition and recording

 Lee wrote "Bring Me to Life" at age 19, after a then-acquaintance (who later became her husband) asked her if she was happy; Lee was in an abusive relationship and in turmoil, and was shocked the person saw through her facade as she felt she "was completely outwardly acting normal".
 "I felt like he could just see straight into my soul.
 That inspired the whole song", she explained.
 The song is about "open-mindedness" and "waking up to all the things you've been missing for so long".
 After the moment that inspired her to write it, she "realized that for months I'd been numb, just going through the motions of life."
 In 2022, Lee noted that she was finding her voice lyrically while making the album, realizing "how the more honest I was, the more powerful I felt"; the song was "in a broader way about breaking free from something I knew I had the power to if I was brave enough", and represented "true desires, unspoken frustrations and fears, standing up to the bullshit around me [that] I was just on the cusp of being able to defeat".
 It expressed a "cry for help", while "Going Under", which she wrote after "Bring Me to Life", was the next stage of her "coming to the realization that I was going to stand up for myself and make a change."
 Moody and David Hodges share writing credits on the track.
+According to Josey Scott, the former singer for Saliva, he was originally going to perform the male vocals on song but dropped out due to scheduling conflicts.